whr812756608/quant-notes/python language/interview question.md

 - Multiple Yields: A function can have multiple yield statements.
 Every time next() is called on the generator, execution resumes from where it was paused and continues until the next yield is encountered.

-- return: Ends the function's execution and returns a value to the caller.
+- **Return**: Ends the function's execution and returns a value to the caller.
-- yield: Produces a value for iteration but "pauses" the function's execution, allowing the function to later resume from where it left off.
+- **Yield**: Produces a value for iteration but "pauses" the function's execution, allowing the function to later resume from where it left off.